 3) Define what service maps to which cost drivers.

 Why: Don’t just get to the cloud to “get to the cloud”.
-AWS migration shouldn’t be a buzzword.
+AWS cloud migration shouldn’t be a buzzword.
 Map your business drivers and functions to available cloud services.
 For example: Need High Scale?
 Consider Elastic Load Balancer and Auto Scale groups.
-For Business Intelligence, define what AWS Redshift truly enables for you organization.
+For Business Intelligence, define what AWS Redshift truly enables for your organization.
 Need new custom applications developed?
-Maybe Stateless Lambda architecture would be a great cost optimized application pattern to adopt?
+Maybe Stateless Lambda architecture would be a great cost-optimized application pattern to adopt?
 Same for micro services.